 Too much vaginal discharge between periods

-Vaginal itching or unusual odour - may fluctuate with your cycle
+Vaginal itching with or without unusual odour (The intensity may fluctuate throughout your cycle or may feel like a yeast infection but it isn't one).

 TCM Can Get Rid of Menstrual Symptoms - Are You Kidding Me?